 What is level term life insurance?

-Level term life insurance covers you for an agreed amount of time and will pay a lump sum if you die during the policy term.
-The premiums are fixed with a standard level term life insurance, which means they won’t increase with inflation, for example – but neither will the payout.
+Level term life insurance covers you for a set sum that remains the same during the term.
+Premiums are always fixed with a standard level term life policy, which means the price won’t increase with inflation, for example, but then neither will the sum insured or the payout.

 Why consider level term life insurance?

 If you have a mortgage, it’s often the case that the mortgage lender will stipulate having a life insurance policy in case the worst should happen to you or your partner.
 Some homeowners will consider level term life insurance because the lump sum can pay off a mortgage.

 But what sets a level term life insurance apart from other types is that the payout will remain the same, regardless of whether you’ve made one mortgage repayment or you’ve only got one left.
 If you were to die having paid off the majority of your mortgage, the remaining amount could be handed down to your dependants.